 - Adjust your expectations.

 Take some time to think of the potential resources you can call upon to help you deal with the stress you are experiencing.
+Consider the following options for seeking support when you experience stress:

 - Seek supportive people to help you